-Beginning with 2023 ratings, a campus may not earn CCMR credit for more than five graduates, or 20 percent of graduates, whichever is higher, who only meet CCMR criteria via a sunsetting IBC.
-This limit is applied within Student Achievement and School Progress, Part B: Relative Performance domains.
+As of the 2023 accountability cycle, a campus may not earn CCMR credit for more than five graduates, or 20 percent of graduates, whichever is higher, who only meet CCMR criteria via a sunsetting IBC.
+This limit is applied within Student Achievement and School Progress, Part B: Relative Performance domains, and is not applied to the Closing the Gaps domain.
 Please see Appendix J for additional information on sunsetting IBCs.